Page Content

 Critical care is often volatile, uncertain, complex, and ambiguous.
 Our goal is to prepare you for anything.
 You never know when a global pandemic might hit!
 To do that, we have structured the year to provide a broad base of experiences and paired you with a diverse group of clinicians.

-Rotations and structure
+Rotations and yearly structure

-Core ICU
+Core ICUs

 Rotation Weeks Description

-Supplemental ICU
+Supplemental ICUs

 Rotation Weeks Description